Bonney Forge Corporation

-In 1953 Bonney Forge was taken over by the Miller Manufacturing Company of Detroit, Michigan.
-In 1964 the firm was sold to Kelsey-Hayes Corp. of Romulus, Michigan.
+In 1953, Bonney Forge was taken over by the Miller Manufacturing Company of Detroit, Michigan.
+In 1964, the firm sold its tool division to Kelsey-Hayes Corp. of Romulus, Michigan.
+The firm was later acquired by Gulf and Western Industries.
+Gulf and Western sold the firm to its president John Leone in 1984.

 The company was for many years based in Allentown, Pennsylvania, where it had some of its manufacturing operations.
 Bonney Forge also had manufacturing operations in Alliance, Ohio, Orangeburg, South Carolina and near Milan, Italy.

 Plant closures

-In March 1964 Bonney Forge closed its manufacturing plant in Allentown, after it moved manufacturing operations from there to the Mount Union, Pennsylvania.
-In August 2001 Bonney Forge closed its manufacturing plant in Allentown because the plant building could not be modernized to handle a new press.
+In March 1964, Bonney Forge closed its manufacturing plant in Allentown after it moved manufacturing operations from there to the Mount Union, Pennsylvania.
+In August 2001, Bonney Forge closed its manufacturing plant in Allentown because the plant building could not be modernized to handle a new press.

 Distribution

 Bonney Forge valves are broadly distributed internationally, prominently through HSP Valves in the UK, The Alloy Valve Stockist in Spain, and AIV in the US.